-- 102. This means that the QLPs do not need to know (or incur the costs of knowing) how their clients use the services they provide.
-If the QLP derives revenue from providing telecommunications services over a publicly accessible telecommunications network, then it is qualified revenue. - 103.
-As explained in our specified information instructions, and consistent with our approach last year, this means revenue from providing services via layer one and above (including ducting and dark fibre) is qualified revenue.
+- 110. We consider that revenue earned from operating a physically private telecommunications network is not qualified revenue.
+This is only when the private network is not physically able to connect to another telecommunications network, and is therefore not part of a PTN. - 111.
+We consider that if the network is physically capable of being accessed by the public for any purpose (even private uses of the public network) then revenue that the QLP derives from providing the services by means of a PTN (or that rely primarily on the existence of a PTN) is qualified revenue. - 112.
+This means that the QLPs do not need to know (or incur the costs of knowing) how their clients use the services they provide.
+If the QLP derives revenue from providing telecommunications services over a publicly accessible telecommunications network, then it is qualified revenue. - 113.
+As explained in our 2012/13 specified information instructions, and consistent with our approach for the 2011/12 TDL, this means revenue from providing services via layer one and above (including ducting and dark fibre) is qualified revenue.
 Revenue from fibre or copper dedicated to a single-user is also included in qualified revenue, unless that fibre or copper is part of a physically separate telecommunications network that does not connect to a PTN.